“Fabulous course, organisation and marshals make this event a must” 2015 Runner

 Important point: In the interests of safety and to return traffic flows to normal as soon as possible, the organisers advise the course will start closing after 2½ hours.
 However, marshals will remain in place until the last runner passes.
 Participants still on the course after this time will be responsible for their own safety and should use the footpaths wherever possible.

 The finish is on the running track at Queens Park Stadium at Inverness Sports Centre.
 The finish area is a secure area with no public access.
-Once across the line you will move along the line where you will be presented with your finishers’ medal and fantastic goodie bag.
-Please dispose of your timing chip in the designated area.
+Once across the line you will move along the funnel where you will be presented with your finishers’ medal.

 The Red Cross will provide first aid and medical care in both static and mobile units.
 First Aiders will be co-located at every water stop.

 If you wish to retire at any point during the race, please approach one of our medical or marshal teams.
 Should runners not be allowed to continue for medical reasons or require hospital treatment, Event HQ will be notified.

 For safety reasons, please do not leave the course without informing an event official or marshal.